 Take your time as you go through the questions.
 Have a recording device, laptop, or pen and paper handy, so you can work through your answers.
 The more thought you put into this process, the better prepared you’ll be to become a successful female entrepreneur.

 If you want more insight, you can also take our free Biz Quiz before or after answering the questions here.
-We've also included resources througout, to get you started on your adventure.
+We've also included resources throughout, to get you started on your adventure.

 Ready?
 Good.
 Let’s go exploring!